whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 While the above steps took care of the majority of our issues, there were a few remaining edits to be made in San Francisco:

 * The **Westlake** neighbourhood in Daly City was incorrectly parented to San Francisco.
-This record needed to have its `hierarchy` and `parented_by` fields updated to replace the ID for Daly City with the ID for San Francisco.
-This hierarchy change qualifies as a significant event, so the record was deprecated and superseded to a new record for this neighbourhood.
+This record needed to have its `wof:hierarchy` and `wof:parent` fields updated to replace the ID for Daly City with the ID for San Francisco.
+This hierarchy change qualifies as a **Significant Event**, so the record was cessated and superseded to a new record for this neighbourhood.
 This requires us to duplicate the old file, update the `wof:id` property and filename to the new ID, linking up the `wof:supersedes` and `wof:supersedes_by` properties in both records.

 * The **Transmission** neighbourhood in San Francisco need to be deprecated and given an `mz:is_funky` value of `1`.
-Using local knowledge, it was determined that this neighbourhood would be deprecated and superseded to the nearby record of "La Lengua", rather than a new microhood.
+Using local knowledge, it was determined that this neighbourhood would be cessated and superseded to the nearby record of "La Lengua", rather than a new microhood.

 * The Who's On First record for the **Ft.
 Winfield Scott** neighbourhood in Marin County needed to be updated with a new geometry and correct parenting; it was also given a new name, `Fort Baker`.
-This qualifies as a significant event, so the record was deprecated and superseded to a new record for this neighbourhood.
+This qualifies as a **Significant Event**, so the record was deprecated and superseded to a new record for this neighbourhood.

 We also have to ensure that all microhood, neighbourhood, and macrohood records are given appropriate `mz:min_zoom` and `mz:max_zoom` values.
 These values should be consistent across place types, as they are used to determine at what zoom level the name label will appear (and when it will disappear).